 Eligible candidates must meet ALL of the following requirements:

 - Has (1) previous work experience, volunteer experience and/or education; (2) intended graduate degree studies; AND (3) future career plans, that are related to one of the 6 Areas of Focus established by Rotary International.

-- Plans to enroll in a graduate (not doctorate) level program commencing no earlier than the beginning of the academic year in the fall of 2019 and conclude no later than December 30, 2020 and expend the scholarship funds within 12 months of starting studies.
+- Plans to enroll in a graduate (not doctorate) level program commencing no earlier than the beginning of the academic year in the fall of 2021 and conclude no later than December 30, 2022.
+I understand the awarded funds will be expended by December 31, 2022.

 - Study institution must be located in a geographic area that has a Rotary presence.
 There are 34,000 Rotary clubs within 530 Rotary districts around the world.
 Despite this extensive reach, there are some parts of the world that do not have a formal Rotary presence due to security, safety or other issues.
-For further guidance, click: https://www.rotary.org/en/search/club-finder
+For further guidance, click: Rotary Club Finder website

 - Is NOT (1) a Rotarian; (2) an employee of a club, district, or other Rotary entity, or of Rotary International; (3) the spouse, a lineal descendant (child or grandchild by blood or stepchild legally adopted or not), the spouse of a lineal descendant, or an ancestor (parent or grandparent by blood) of any person who has been in the foregoing two categories within the past three years.